trekhleb/javascript-algorithms/src/data-structures/tree/segment-tree/README.md

 In computer science, a segment tree also known as a statistic tree is a tree data structure used for storing information about intervals, or segments.
-It allows querying which of the stored segments contain a given point.
+It allows querying the stored segments to find a given point.
 It is, in principle, a static structure; that is, it's a structure that cannot be modified once it's built.
 A similar data structure is the interval tree.